 Next let’s talk about how wisdom is acquired.
 Wisdom can be gained through first-hand experience or guided experience.
 First-hand experience is the stove example.
 Guided experience is gained through learning from others.
 Bill told me he touched the hot stove and burned his hand, so I won’t touch the hot stove.
 You gained wisdom not because you did something first-hand; you learned from someone else’s experience.
 In both cases you made a wise choice not to touch the stove, but in one you learned on your own and the other you learned from someone else.

 Now let’s dig into how this relates to wisdom stewardship.
 For guided wisdom to work there must be two engaged parties.
 The first is the wisdom seeker.
 A wisdom seeker is humble and genuinely looks to gain wisdom from others to help him or her make a sensible decision.
 The second is the wisdom sharer.
 A wisdom sharer is transparent and candidly offers wisdom gained either first-hand or learned from others to help the seeker make a sensible decision.
 A wisdom steward is someone who values both genuinely seeking and transparently sharing wisdom.

 Are you a wisdom steward?
 Ask yourself these questions:

 If you’re not a wisdom steward, then you might be a wisdom boaster, hoarder, poser, hesitator, or pontificator.
-Stay tuned for future posts on each of those five personas to see if any of them fit you.
+Check out the posts on each of those five personas to see if any of them fit you.

 Want to see more?
 Check out Behind Gold Doors-Five Easy Steps to Become a Wisdom Steward.